Easement in Gross vs Appurtenant: Definition & Examples

 What is an easement in gross in real estate?

-An easement in gross definition is when a person or organization, called the owner of the easement, gets permission to use land they do not own, directly from the property owner.
-To be used just for one or more specific purposes.
+An easement in gross is a legal right granted to a person or organization, called the easement holder, to use land they do not own for one or more specific purposes.

 Common examples are where a utility company installs and even maintains power lines or water pipes on private property.